Keller's Mill Covered Bridge

 The Keller's Mill Covered Bridge is a covered bridge that spans Cocalico Creek in Ephrata Township, Lancaster County in the US state of Pennsylvania.
 A county-owned and maintained bridge, its official designation is the Cocalico No. 5 Bridge.
 It is also sometimes known as the Guy Bard Covered Bridge (after a local jurist) and Rettew's Covered Bridge (after the person for whom Rettew's Road is named).

 Due to heavy road traffic on the aging one-lane bridge, construction on a new steel and concrete bridge to bypass the covered bridge took place in the summer of 2006.
 According to Ephrata Township supervisor Clark Stauffer, the bridge has been disassembled and will be reassembled a few miles downstream to replace an existing one-lane Middle Creek Road bridge.
 It was located at (40.16983, −76.20467) before being disassembled.

 History

-Keller's Mill Covered Bridge was originally built by Elias McMellen in 1873 at a cost of US$2,075.
+Keller's Mill Covered Bridge is white not red.
+It was originally built by Elias McMellen in 1873 at a cost of US$2,075.
 After being swept away in flooding, the bridge was rebuilt in 1891, again by McMellen.
 It remained in place until it was disassembled and moved in 2006.
 The bridge was reconstructed in 2009 and reopened on Middle Creek Road in December 2010.